Nuclear fission

-The products of nuclear fission, however, are on average far more radioactive than the heavy elements which are normally fissioned as fuel, and remain so for significant amounts of time, giving rise to a nuclear waste problem.
-However, the seven long-lived fission products make up only a small fraction of fission products.
-Neutron absorption which does not lead to fission produces plutonium (from ^{238}U) and minor actinides (from both ^{235}U and ^{238}U) whose radiotoxicity is far higher than that of the long lived fission products.
-Concerns over nuclear waste accumulation and the destructive potential of nuclear weapons are a counterbalance to the peaceful desire to use fission as an energy source.
-The thorium fuel cycle produces virtually no plutonium and much less minor actinides, but ^{232}U - or rather its decay products - are a major gamma ray emitter.
-All actinides are fertile or fissile and fast breeder reactors can fission them all albeit only in certain configurations.
-Nuclear reprocessing aims to recover usable material from spent nuclear fuel to both enable uranium (and thorium) supplies to last longer and to reduce the amount of "waste".
-The industry term for a process that fissions all or nearly all actinides is a "closed fuel cycle".
+Spontaneous fission, discovered in 1940 by Georgy Flyorov, Konstantin Petrzhak, and Igor Kurchatov, is fission not induced by an exogenous neutron, but rather a spontaneous radioactive decay occurring because the nucleus is already unstable from an overabundance of neutrons, and occurs in very high-mass-number isotopes.
+In contrast to nuclear fusion, which powers stars and has created all the elements of the universe, (see iron peak) one can consider nuclear fission as negligible for the evolution of the universe.
+Nonetheless, natural nuclear fission reactors have formed under very rare conditions.

 Physical overview

 Mechanism

 Younes and Loveland define fission as, "...a collective motion of the protons and neutrons that make up the nucleus, and as such it is distinguishable from other phenomena that break up the nucleus.
 Nuclear fission is an extreme example of large-amplitude collective motion that results in the division of a parent nucleus into two or more fragment nuclei.
 The fission process can occur spontaneously, or it can be induced by an incident particle."
 The energy from a fission reaction is produced by its fission products, though a large majority of it, about 85 percent, is found in fragment kinetic energy, while about 6 percent each comes from initial neutrons and gamma rays and those emitted after beta decay, plus about 3 percent from neutrinos as the product of such decay.

 A visual representation of an induced nuclear fission event where a slow-moving neutron is absorbed by the nucleus of a uranium-235 atom, which fissions into two fast-moving lighter elements (fission products) and additional neutrons.
 Most of the energy released is in the form of the kinetic velocities of the fission products and the neutrons.